 During a 12-year follow-up study of 187,330 participants of the Health Professionals Follow-up Study (HPFS) and Nurses' Health Study (NHS) I and II, patients who were initially free from kidney stones were evaluated after use of PPIs or H2 blockers.
 A subgroup analysis in 6,520 individuals to evaluate cross-sectional associations between PPIs and H2 blockers was also completed.

-What the evaluation showed was that PPI use was associated with a 12 percent higher risk for incident kidney stones and H2 blockers were associated with a 13 percent increased risk for incident kidney stones.
+What the evaluation showed was that PPI use was associated with a 12 percent higher incidence of kidney stones and H2 blockers were associated with a 13 percent increased incidence of kidney stones.
 What I found most interesting is that H2 blockers, normally not associated with the same risks we’ve seen for PPIs in other diseases, actually has a slightly higher risk for kidney stones.
 This can present an issue in treating acid reflux for patients who also frequently have to deal with kidney stones.

 How can you lower your risk for kidney stones when you have acid reflux?